cloudbec/nuagebec-docker-etcd/README.md

 * *Fast*: benchmarked 1000s of writes/s per instance
 * *Reliable*: properly distributed using Raft

-etcd is written in Go and uses the [Raft][raft] consensus algorithm to manage a highly-available replicated log.
+etcd is written in Go and uses the Raft consensus algorithm to manage a highly-available replicated log.

 Use etcdctl for a simple command line client.
 Or, feel free to just use curl, as in the example below :